Nuramori/Planetary-Extruder-for-the-BLV-Cube/README.md

 # UPDATE v1.01 [January 14, 2021

 I added new adapters; one specifically for the for the metal carrier variation, to accommodate the Mosquito (air-cooled) and the other for the Dragon hotend from TriangleLabs.
 The Dragon Adapter is complete for both the integrated and metal carriers.
-Use the Mosquito cooler nozzle with this adapter.
-The nozzle needed for this hotend is the same as the one in the common components area.

 I plan on doing an update soon that has the installation/construction sequence to make it easier for people to assemble things :p.